 Bard Graduate Center

-The Manager of Grants & Contracts reports directly to the Chief Advancement Officer and is a key member of a five person Development team.
-He/she is Bard Graduate Center’s lead development writer, creating primary institutional fundraising documents including proposals, case statements, and appeals.
-The Manager is responsible for maintaining a strong base of institutional support by securing grants and sponsorships from foundations, government agencies, and corporations for a range of priorities, including financial aid, curricular initiatives, research, exhibitions, publications, and general operations.
-The Manager works closely with faculty and curators to identify funding opportunities from government and institutional prospects, develop proposals and facilitate contracts for funded projects.
-When needed, Manager will retain and work closely with contracted grant writers.
+The Manager of Institutional Giving and Development is responsible for maintaining a strong base of institutional support by securing grants and sponsorships primarily from foundations, government agencies, and corporations for a range of priorities including financial aid, academic initiatives, research, exhibitions, publications, and general operations.
+The Manager partners with faculty and curatorial staff to identify funding opportunities from government and institutional prospects; develop proposals; and facilitate contracts should projects be funded.
+The Manager is Bard Graduate Center’s lead development writer; creating institutional fundraising documents including proposals, case statements, and appeals.
+When needed, Manager will work closely with contracted grant writers.

 Grant Writing and Management

-- Write grant proposals, letters of interest, and reports to foundations and government agencies.
-Manage the logistics of proposal submission.
+- Write grant proposals, letters of inquiry, and reports to foundations and government agencies.

 - Establish current and mid-range priorities for grants targeted to institutional needs, priorities, and special projects and those providing support for faculty research and exhibitions.

 - Work with Development staff to research and identify potential funding sources for faculty research, academic initiatives, exhibitions, and operations.

 - Facilitate discussions concerning research opportunities, and collaborate with faculty and staff to develop areas for potential funding.